SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 The Administration application provides the ability for all account owners to easily manage their *Users*, *User groups* and *Applications*.
 User and Group permissions can be set and access to applications can be granted and revoked.

+In the "Accounts" tab users and user groups can be managed.
+Administrators have the ability to choose which user will have access to which application and what kind of permissions the users have to specific "Scope" of a device.
+If many users have the same permissions they can be added to a user group.
+User groups can be used to assign specific permissions to a particular device for all the users in the group.

 The "Applications" tab gives the opportunity to configure *applications* or *simulators*.
 With *Business rules* one can add scripts for the builtin real-time analytics engine.
 Additionally, alarms can be mapped to different severities (e.g. Minor, Major, Critical).

 Retention rules can be added, for example alarms or event can be deleted after a number of days.
 Using the file repository, files can be uploaded on the cloud repository.

 ![Home](/guides/users-guide/home.png)

 The "Home" page shows all subscribed applications, also how many API requests, storage, devices and users were used for "This month" and "Last month".
 API requests are queries to the Cumulocity database.
-For example every time you create or edit a user an API request is created.
+For example, every time you create or edit a user an API request is created.

-## Managing accounts

-In the Accounts tab users and user groups can be managed.
-Administrators have the ability to choose which user will have access to which application and what kind of permissions the users have to specific "Scope" of a device.
-If many users have the same permissions they can be added to a user group.
-User groups can be used to assign specific permissions to a particular device for all the users in the group.

-### Managing users
+## Managing users

-In order to manage users in your tenant click on Users in your Administration menu.
+In order to manage users in your tenant click on "Users" in your administration menu.
 By default after tenant creation there are 2 users automatically added.
 The first one is the admin user that is configured in the administration setup and the second one is "sysadmin".
 The admin user cannot be removed, he can only be edited.

 ![Click Users](/guides/users-guide/Users.png)